 Derive an income from your woods

 Back in Victorian times there was a small truffle hunting industry centred on the beech woods of Southern England.
-The "last" truffle hunter retired in the 1930s.
+The “last” truffle hunter retired in the 1930s.
 Over the last decade there has been a revival of interest in English truffles and a new generation of truffle hunters appeared.
+(You can read more on the history of English truffles).
 Woodland owners, you could have truffles growing naturally in your woods and not be aware of them!

 To grow our business, we are seeking additional woodland sites in Dorset and parts of Somerset, Wiltshire and Hampshire.
 They should be / have: